ejpcmac/git-z/README.md

 ### Windows

-With a Rust toolchain instalded on your machine, you can:
+With a Rust toolchain installed on your machine, you can:

 1. Install [WiX v3](https://wixtoolset.org/docs/wix3/).